jayroh/joeloliveira.com/_posts/2016-01-06-announcing-shubox.md

 ---
 title: Announcing Shubox.io
+category: shubox
 author: Joel
-layout: shubox-post
+layout: post
 permalink: /2016/01/06/announcing-shubox-io.html
-category: shubox
 ---

 I am legitimately *super* excited to share what I've been working on for these past few months.